Guest Post Submission Guidelines

 Linking to Postpartum Progress

-Please note that Postpartum Progress®, Climb Out of the Darkness®, Warrior Mom®, and the Warrior Mom® logo are trademarks of Postpartum Progress Inc.
+Please note that Postpartum Progress®, Warrior Mom®, and the Warrior Mom® logo are trademarks belonging to Katherine Stone.

 The majority of the photos appearing on our website are purchased from Fotolia.com.
 We only purchased the rights for use here, so if you copy them and use them elsewhere you will be in copyright violation.
 If you’d like to use one of them, we suggest you open an account at Fotolia.com.